 Again, I regularly hear this one come out of his mouth now as a preschooler, and it’s a really assertive way for him to speak up for himself and his needs.

-My son is learning to be courageous (like Lion), instead of aggressive, in the face of a possible bully.
+My son is learning to be courageous, instead of aggressive, when his boundaries are crossed.

-He is learning that his words can make an impact on others and when he sees that they are effective, he learns that he is capable of dealing with problems himself which will only boost self-confidence (like Scarecrow).
+He is learning that his words can make an impact on others and when he sees that they are effective, he learns that he is capable of dealing with problems himself which boosts self-confidence.

-When he says he needs more space, he is learning that it is okay to draw his own unique limits and to speak up for them (like TinMan) when they have been crossed.
+When he says he needs more space, he is learning that it is okay to draw his own unique limits and to speak up for them when they have been crossed.

-I think I’m on the right track – although I know it will be a constant journey in helping him find that confidence which I still struggle to find for myself sometimes.
+I think I’m on the right track – although I know it will be a constant journey to help him find that confidence which I still struggle to find for myself sometimes.

 I would truly LOVE to hear your thoughts on these ideas and to hear any ways that you have used to try and teach your kids to have confidence.
-Please join in the discussion on Facebook or in the comment section below and let’s share our ideas with each other!
+Please leave a comment below and let’s share our ideas with each other!